 About the Expert

 Paul Regier received a PhD in neuroscience from the University of Minnesota, where he studied addiction and the neurophysiology of decision-making in rats.
 He is currently a postdoc at the University of Pennsylvania, where he studies addiction in people, using fMRI to examine how brain reactivity to evocative cues predicts drug relapse.
 On the side, Paul Regier writes about neuroscience, addiction, and speculative fiction integrated with real science.
-His writing can be found on Medium, and he can be followed on Twitter.
+You should follow him on Twitter.

 It’s Not Brain Surgery: It’s Neuroscience